grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 ## Putting it all together

 Instead of referencing `otelcol.exporter.otlp.default.input` in the output of `otelcol.processor.batch`, we need to reference the three exporters we set up.
-The final config becomes:
+The final configuration becomes:

 ```river
 otelcol.receiver.otlp "example" {